 - Forward facing car seat to age 5 (or Ride Safer Travel Vest beginning at age 3-4)

 - Booster seat to age 10-12 depending on size

-Because there are no car seat laws, there are also no design standards.
-Some car seats are American imports (or American designs manufactured locally), some car seats are models produced specifically for Latin America by international brands.
+Mexico doesn’t have its own car seat design standards.
+Some car seats are American imports (or American designs manufactured locally), while some car seats are models produced specifically for Latin America by international brands.
 Unfortunately I’ve heard reports from a Mexico-based CPST that some “car seats” available in Mexico are cheap generic imports that don’t pass any testing at all.

 Will my car seat work in Mexico?

-In light of the largely unregulated car seat market, you’ll find that installing your car seat in Mexico may not be as straight-forward as you’re used it.
+In light of the less regulated car seat market, you’ll find that installing your car seat in Mexico may not be as straight-forward as you’re used it.
 The good news: your American car seat will work in Mexico if you read this guide.
 I haven’t forgotten about my Canadian friends, but you get a little asterisk* in this discussion.